dotnet/docs-mobile/docs/android/getting-started/installation/dependencies.md

 dotnet build -t:InstallAndroidDependencies -f net8.0-android -p:AndroidSdkDirectory=c:\work\android-sdk -p:JavaSdkDirectory=c:\work\jdk -p:AcceptAndroidSdkLicenses=True
 ```

-Here are all the arguments which the target will use when installing the dependencies.
+Here are all the arguments which the target will use when installing the dependencies:

 * `-p:AndroidSdkDirectory="<PATH>"` installs or updates Android dependencies to the specified path.
     *Note*: You must use an absolute path; Unix developers should not use tilde (`~`), as it is